 Details of risks and expected main impacts

-The Group is required to comply with a range of laws and regulations governing pharmaceutical R&D, manufacturing, sales, imports and exports.
-In addition, pharmaceutical companies must strictly adhere to regulations in each country and voluntary industrywide codes regarding pharmaceutical promotion.
-Failure to comply with these laws, regulations and voluntary codes could result in sanctions that delay or suspend the development of new drugs, or restrict or suspend production, sales and other business activities, which may erode trust in Kyowa Kirin as a pharmaceutical company.
+The Group is required to comply with a range of laws and regulations governing pharmaceutical R&D, manufacturing, sales, imports, and exports.
+In addition, in exchange with patient groups for patient-centered activities and the promotion of pharmaceuticals, in addition to the laws and regulations of each country, there are voluntary codes in the industry, and pharmaceutical companies are strongly requested to comply with them.
+Failure to comply with these laws, regulations and voluntary codes could result in sanctions that delay or suspend the development of new drugs, or restrict or suspend production, sales, and other business activities, which may erode trust in Kyowa Kirin as a pharmaceutical company.

 Key mitigation measures

-In the Kyowa Kirin Group, compliance is not restricted to legal compliance.
-The Kyowa Kirin Group Code of Conduct stipulates general actions that every executive and employee must take to quickly identify and correctly gauge the needs of society and to act ethically.
-In addition, the Group is establishing systems and conducting continuous training to ensure compliance with laws and regulations and voluntary codes.
-To strengthen compliance, each Regional CSR Committee, which convene on a quarterly basis, and the Group CSR Committee, which meets annually, promote continuous improvement by discussing compliance status and progress made with measures to address important issues.
-In addition, the Group has set up a whistleblowing hotline to prevent or quickly detect and rectify actions that violate the Code of Conduct or that significantly damage the brand value of the Kyowa Kirin Group.
+The Group believes that compliance is not only legal compliance, but also involves promptly sensing and properly understanding the needs of society and acting ethically.
+We have stipulated the overall behavior expected of our officers and employees in the Kyowa Kirin Group Code of Conduct.
+The Company has established a system to comply with various laws and regulations and voluntary codes, and conducts ongoing education and training.
+The status of compliance and the progress of measures to address material issues are discussed at each regional CSR Committee meeting and at the Group CSR Committee meeting, both of which are held periodically, and ongoing improvement is promoted.
+In addition, the Group has set up a whistleblowing hotline to prevent, quickly detect, and rectify acts that violate the Code of Conduct or significantly damage the brand value of the Group.
 Furthermore, the Group conducts an annual employee compliance awareness survey to identify potential risks, while working to mitigate risks in the early stages by confirming the facts of survey responses and responding accordingly.
-Survey results are also reported to the CSR Committee and Board of Directors.
-The Group also launched a Group compliance enhancement project in 2021.
-Based on the various Kyowa Kirin Group Policies that supplement the Code of Conduct, the project seeks to assess the status of efforts such as the formulation of relevant policies and procedures, education and training, and monitoring.
-Based on the assessment results, the Group creates a roadmap for improvement and implements measures accordingly, further raising its compliance level.
+Survey results are also reported to the CSR Committee and the Board of Directors.
+The Group compliance enhancement project that started in 2021 is improving a framework to monitor the status of efforts by each department in charge based on the various Kyowa Kirin Group Policies that supplement the Code of Conduct as well as the laws and regulations that a global pharmaceutical company must comply with, and a framework of company-wide monitoring of the compliance program of each region, including the global head office.
+Based on the monitoring results, the Group implements measures for improvement accordingly, further raising its compliance level.

 Risks Related to Human Resources